Catherine Howe: 1980s–present: respite and return to music

 None of Howe's albums sold in large quantity in their time, and after Dragonfly Days, she decided to retire from the music industry.
 Howe explained in her own words on the tradmusic.com website: "Despite promotion and tours with Andy Fairweather-Low, Chris de Burgh, David Soul and later with Randy Edelman, the albums and singles didn't sell enough.
 I thought it was because of me, but it was as much (I've since learned) because they weren't in the shops to buy.
 To remedy this it was suggested that maybe I should write 'country and western', maybe I should change my hair, maybe wear black leather.
 So the music business, which I loved, and I parted company.
 Like a bad marriage, some damage was sustained before separation took place...."
 There was some activity in the 1980s with a re-issue of the "Harry" single in 1984 (due to public demand with the birth of Prince Harry).
 A year later, Howe contributed two songs to the Sounds of Yorkshire LP: a re-recording of "Lucy Snow" ("Lucy Snowe") from the Silent Mother Nature album; and a new piece in a traditional vein, "Yorkshire Hills".
 In 1989 Howe had a daughter, Jenny, and later earned a first class degree in History and Religion from the Open University.

 In 2002, the Michael Giles album Progress was released on CD: Howe contributed vocals for tracks Sunset and Arrival.
 In the same year, Howe returned to solo recording: producing a new CD, her fifth, Princelet Street.
-It coincided with the launch of an official website and preceded the re-issue of her 1970s albums What a Beautiful Place (with the Numero label), Harry (with BGO) and Silent Mother Nature (with BGO).
+It coincided with the launch of an official website and preceded the re-issue of her 1970s albums What a Beautiful Place (with The Numero Group), Harry (with BGO) and Silent Mother Nature (with BGO).
 Of Princelet Street, Howe wrote: My great-grandmother Susannah Constantine was born on Princelet Street in 1851, her mother worked as a silk winder, her father as a fancy comb maker.
 Lots of my family lived in or near the City of London in the early 1800s, and even before I knew this I used to go city walking there as a girl because it felt like coming home.
 Princelet Street the album is inspired by the street and a sense of family, past and present, and as I enjoyed writing and recording its songs I hope you'll enjoy hearing them....

 Catherine Howe continues to work on new recordings, also giving occasional live performances.
 As an author, Howe's book on the life of the 19th-century secularist George Holyoake was published by History into Print in 2012.
 A second book focused on the radical history of her home town of Halifax.
 In 2020, London Story 1848 was published.
 Catherine Howe has also contributed verse and lyrics for publication in themed editions of Playerist Poetry Magazine.